LibraryBeales/marinemarine/index.md

 These files support the exploration of the Marine Record (1878 – August 1902, Total words, excluding stopwords: 10648342) and Marine Review (March 1890-October 1935, Total words, excluding stopwords: 26894616) shipping buiness journals using a variety of digital scholarship tools and techniques.

+I am generally unfamiliar with the corpus and the maritime history of the Great Lakes.
+This is meant to be a process of quickly iterating through methods of distant reading to find areas of interest, questions of significance, intriguing details, etc.

 This project has just begun!
 I am in the public brainstorming stage.
 Some areas of work may be incomplete, confusing, or downright wrong!
-These exploration are meant to provide direction for close reading, questions to ask, details to explore.
-I am generally unfamiliar with the corpus and the maritime history of the Great Lakes.
-This is meant to be a process of quickly iterating through methods of distant reading to find areas of interest, questions of significance, intriguing details, etc.
+These exploration are meant to provide direction for close reading, asking questions, exploring details.

-Each process and the relevant visualizations, if any, can be found in its own directory; OCR, text cleaning and processing, topic modeling, entity recognition, geocoding etc.  Effective organization is an ongoing process as well.
+Each process and the relevant visualizations, if any, can be found in its own directory on the [github repo](https://github.com/LibraryBeales/marinemarine); OCR, text cleaning and processing, topic modeling, entity recognition, geocoding etc.  Effective organization is an ongoing process as well.

-Currently, topic modeling, tf-idf, sentiment analysis and could all beenfit from custom stopword lists and dictionaries.
-The narrow focus of the maritime business journals requires that we remove many of the domain specific vocabulary to discover more nuance and meaning using the DH tools I've tried so far.
+Currently, topic modeling, tf-idf, sentiment analysis and could all benefit from custom stopword lists and dictionaries.
+The narrow focus of the maritime business journals requires that we remove many of the domain specific vocabulary to discover more nuance and meaning using the DH methods tried so far.
 Likewise, testing training models for transformer based topic modeling will certainly improve results.
 The cursory examples hown here uses a 'default' light weight model that has no specific relevance to these corpora.

 ## Acknowledgments

 The extensive digitization and OCR work that has made this project possible was done by Walter Lewis.
-Images of these publications and advanced search tools for these and many other Great Lakes historical resources can be found at his site.  [https://images.maritimehistoryofthegreatlakes.ca](https://images.maritimehistoryofthegreatlakes.ca)
+Images of these publications and advanced search tools for these and many other Great Lakes historical resources can be found at his site.  [https://images.maritimehistoryofthegreatlakes.ca](https://images.maritimehistoryofthegreatlakes.ca)  I am exceptionally grateful that he was willing to sahre his text files with me.

 ## Cleaning the Text